-At 20, Lisa left home to join the Ocean Warrior, a ship belonging to the Sea Shepherd Conservation Society, dedicated to the preservation of marine wildlife through the enforcement of international marine laws.
-Alongside Paul Watson and his crew of swashbuckling eco-pirates, Lisa participated in high seas direct action in the USA, Costa Rica, Panama, the Galapagos Islands, Tahiti, Tasmania, New Zealand, Antarctica and beyond in defese of sharks, whales and marine life.
+At the age of 20, Lisa left home in Montreal, Canada to join the Ocean Warrior, a ship belonging to the Sea Shepherd Conservation Society, dedicated to the preservation of marine wildlife through the enforcement of international marine laws.
+Alongside Paul Watson and his crew of swashbuckling eco-pirates, Lisa participated in high seas direct action in the USA, Costa Rica, Panama, the Galapagos Islands, Tahiti, Tasmania, New Zealand, Antarctica and beyond in defense of sharks, whales and marine life.

 In 2002, Lisa left the ship to live in New Zealand where she worked as Outreach Coordinator for Save Animals From Exploitation, NZ's only national animal rights organization.